USEPA/epanet-manual/docs/5_projects.rst

       1. Select **Project >> Calibration Data** from the Menu Bar.

-      2. In the Calibration Data dialog form shown in Figure 5.3, click in the box next to the parameter you wish to register data for.
+      2. In the Calibration Data dialog form shown in :numref:`fig-Calibration_Data_Dialog`, click in the box next to the parameter you wish to register data for.

       3. Either type in the name of a Calibration File for this parameter or